 - The sacred symbol of Swastika is made on the Gudi with vermilion or kumkum.

-- Lighting of lamp-candles during the festival adds more splendor and light to the celebration.
+- The lighting of lamps, and candles during the festival adds more splendour and light to the celebration.

 - It is also considered auspicious to offer food and water to the poor and needy people on this day.